 People are not always paying attention to cars on the roadway and sometimes walk onto the street even though there is a speeding car coming their way.
 There are many instances where people were texting, talking on the phone, or were distracted in some other form and walked out onto the street and got hit by a car.
 If this is the situation, the pedestrian is largely at fault, but the driver is also at fault if there was an opportunity to avoid the crash, but did not take advantage of it because he or she was also negligent.

 If you were hit as a pedestrian while you were jaywalking, you still may have a case against the driver of the car that hit you.
 If the driver could have avoided the crash, the driver should have avoided the crash.
-Unfortunately, too many people – drivers and pedestrian alike – are not paying to where they are going.
+Unfortunately, too many people – drivers and pedestrian alike – are not paying attention to where they are going.

 If this sounds like you, call West Covina car accident lawyer, Lem Garcia, for a free consultation.
 We will let you know if you have a case we can help pursue for you or not.